-A traditional cocktail from Northeastern Italy, the Aperol spritz has become a summer standby.
+A traditional cocktail from Northeastern Italy, the Aperol spritz has become a spring and summer standby.
 Sipping it on the porch or at the pool, you’ll feel like a glamorous Italian babe on the deck of a yacht in the Mediterranean.

 The bare-bones classic consists of 2 parts Aperol, a bitter, herbal Italian liqueur and 3 parts prosecco (a sparkling Italian wine) and a splash of soda water.
 Garnish with an orange slice and a green Venetian olive, and you’re in business (just don’t forget to serve over plenty of crushed ice).